nmstreethran/ml-elec-model/docs/regions.rst

     | (UK)            |                 |                 |
     +-----------------+-----------------+-----------------+

 The United Kingdom is comprised of Great Britain (GB) and Northern Ireland.
 Northern Ireland is part of the Single Electricity Market of the island of Ireland (IE-SEM), which it shares with the Republic of Ireland (IE).
-Prior to 01/10/2018, Germany was part of the DE-AT-LU bidding zone, together with Austria (AT) and Luxembourg (LU), which had split into the DE-LU and AT bidding zones, as reported by European Network of Transmission Systems Operators for Electricity (ENTSO-E) below:
+Prior to 01/10/2018, Germany was part of the DE-AT-LU bidding zone, together with Austria (AT) and Luxembourg (LU), which had split into the DE-LU and AT bidding zones, as reported by European Network of Transmission Systems Operators for Electricity (:term:`ENTSO-E`\) below:

     *[...]
 DE-AT-LU bidding zone split on the 23rd of August.
 BZN|DE-AT-LU will be separated into 2 new bidding zones BZN|DE-LU and BZN|AT.*